-- (a) making end-users customers aware if they will need to provide information to verify their identity before their termination request will be processed. - (b) being clear about the types of identification information that the end-user customer will need to provide before their contract will be terminated. - (c) ensuring that any verification procedure relating to contract termination is the same as required to make any other substantive change to an end-user's a customer's account (e.g. a change requiring an additional financial commitment, such as an upgrade or contract renewal). - (d) adopting identification and verification procedures that are consistent with the communication option that the end-user customer has selected to make their termination request.
-For example, if an end-user a customer has made a non-real-time request, then the CP provider could have procedures in place to verify the end-user's customer's identity in the same way or obtain the end-user's customer's consent to verification via a different method.
+- (a) making end-users customers aware if they will need to provide information to verify their identity before their termination request will be processed. - (b) being clear about the types of identification information that the end-user customer will need to provide before their contract will be terminated. - (c) ensuring that any verification procedure relating to contract termination is the same as required to make any other substantive change to an end user's a customer's account (e.g. a change requiring an additional financial commitment, such as an upgrade or contract renewal). - (d) adopting identification and verification procedures that are consistent with the communication option that the end-user customer has selected to make their termination request.
+For example, if an end-user a customer has made a non-real-time request, then the er provider could have procedures in place to verify the end-user's customer's consent to verification via a different method.